arenol/GeoTOON/README.md

 As of of now, it is only at an early stage.

 # GTN - GeoTOON data format.
-Over the last years, we have seen several file formats for exchanging geographical data based on existing data formats. **GML** (and **GPX**) is an implementation of **XML**, and **GeoJSON** is an implementation of **JSON**.
+Over the last years, we have seen several file formats for exchanging geospatial data based on existing data formats. **GML** (and **GPX**) is an implementation of **XML**, and **GeoJSON** is an implementation of **JSON**.
 However, a problem with these formats is that they are rather verbose; they contain a lot of unnecessary markup or repetition which makes the files unnecessary large, and not so readable for humans.
 Moreover, this is not optimal for transmission over Internet and local networks; geospatial data often implies large volumes of data.

 There is now a new alternative available: [TOON](https://toonformat.dev/), or Token-Oriented Object Notation, is a compact and human readable file format build for LLM-driven networks.
 Token-Oriented Object Notation is a compact, human-readable encoding of the JSON data model that minimizes tokens and makes structure easy for models to follow.
 It's intended for LLM input as a drop-in, lossless representation of your existing JSON.